ddev/ddev/docs/content/users/install/shell-completion.md

 === "Oh-My-Zsh"

-    If you installed zsh with homebrew, ddev's completions will be automatically installed when you `brew install drud/ddev/ddev`.
+    If you installed zsh with Homebrew, DDEV's completions will be automatically installed when you `brew install drud/ddev/ddev`.

     Otherwise, Oh-My-Zsh may be set up very differently in different places, so as a power zsh user you'll need to put ddev_bash_completion.sh (see tar archive download above) where it belongs. `echo $fpath` will show you the places that it's most likely to belong.
 An obvious choice is `~/.oh-my-zsh/completions` if that exists, so you can `mkdir -p ~/.oh-my-zsh/completions && cp ddev_zsh_completion.sh ~/.oh-my-zsh/completions/_ddev` and then `autoload -Uz compinit && compinit`.

 === "Fish"

     The fish shell's completions are also supported and are automatically installed into `/usr/local/share/fish/vendor_completions.d/` when you install ddev via Homebrew.
-If you have installed fish without homebrew, you can extract the fish completions from the ddev_shell_completion_scripts tarball that is included with each release.
+If you have installed fish without Homebrew, you can extract the fish completions from the ddev_shell_completion_scripts tarball that is included with each release.

 === "Git-bash"